nathan-sprague/ROS_field_robot/README.md

 # ROS_field_robot
-Files to run the robot with a Jetson Nano (originally Raspberry Pi) and soon ROS.
+Files to run the robot with a Jetson Nano.
 The robot can autonomously travel to specified areas and then travel through rows given GPS destinations.
 It is capable carrying extra sensors to collect data in a field.

 # Control